I had a dream. A dream of spring. A dream of tulip fields in bloom below trees green with new

 months every year.

-Once I saw pictures of this splendour on the internet and since then I have wanted to see it.
+Once I saw pictures of this splendor on the internet and since then I have wanted to see it.
 But on

 We run through the biggest crowd behind the gate and dive among trees towards the smaller paths.